 Most of the time, a system’s ICE is just focused on getting rid of an attacker.
 It consumes resources, causes system instability, and locks down access to prevent an intrusion and kick the hacker off their system.
 However, some systems and devices employ “Black ICE”, which takes it a step further.
 Black ICE is designed to overload circuits and bypass safety mechanisms, causing permanent damage to a device.
 It’s expensive, and tends to be illegal without special clearance.

 If you get booted out of a system with Black ICE, key components of your device are permanently damaged.
 Until you can repair them for 10% of the device’s value, all skill rolls are made at a -2.
 If you’re connected by SenseNet, the biofeedback elevates dumpshock to lethal levels.
-It immediately inflicts enough Wounds to Incapacitate you, though you are allowed to Soak them.
-These Wounds can’t be treated and must be healed naturally.
+You immediately become Incapacitated by damage to the nervous system, which cannot be Soaked.
+The Wounds inflicted by Black ICE don’t have a Golden Hour, and must heal naturally.

 If you’re Incapacitated by Black ICE, you need to make the usual Vigor roll to see if you’re dead, bleeding out, et cetera.
 Serious injuries from dumpshock usually come from some form of brain or nervous system damage, rather than physical injury to the body itself.
 A result of “Hideous Scar” is some kind of facial palsy; a “Busted” result is paresis that causes muscle weakness; and so on.